brayanrodbajo/MusicGeneration/README.md

-# angular2-flask
+# MusicGeneration

-Simple angular2 app with python-flask backend (for learning angular2)
+Angular2 application for generating Salsa music through NLP concepts.

 ## Info

-1.  `backend` directory contains the flask backend with simple authentication methods
+1.  `backend` directory contains the flask backend with the methods that do the generation process.

 2.  `front` directory contains the angular2 frontend based on [angular-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter)